sanukag/ai-maintenance-assistant/docs/testing.md

 fixtures as well as one end-to-end ingestion case.

 Automated tests inject deterministic vectors and never require an OpenAI API key.
+They also inject deterministic answer payloads, so CI never sends questions or chunks to an external model.
 A live-provider smoke test should be run deliberately with a project key before release because it sends content externally and incurs API usage.

 ## Container verification